Fermat-ORG/fermat-framework/README.md

 * Open source each segmented wallet so anyone can use it as a basis for other segments/sub-segments or for an alternative implementation of the same segment.

-* Incorporate a licensing system into the platform, which allows third party developers to claim a use licence for their wallets and make the platform guarantee that users will pay according to this licence.
-Other developers can in turn fork any existing segmented wallet with the intention of further specializing it and at the same time also adding their own licence which the platform is going to enforce automatically together with the use licences of the original authors.
+* Incorporate a licensing system into the platform, which allows third party developers to claim a use license for their wallets and make the platform guarantee that users will pay according to this license.
+Other developers can in turn fork any existing segmented wallet with the intention of further specializing it and at the same time also adding their own license which the platform is going to enforce automatically together with the use licenses of the original authors.

 * The same licensing rules apply to graphic designers who provide assets and resource packages to be used in wallets within the platform.

 * Any of the wallets available can be taken and re-branded by marketing companies in order to be offered to their own customers as an evolution to current loyalty programs.
-They or their customers can add more licence requirements to the already existing license structure of the original wallet.
+They or their customers can add more license requirements to the already existing license structure of the original wallet.

 * A recognized local brand can take a re-branded wallet and market it to both local end users and local merchants coordinating the supply and demand and using their own financial means to do so.